uppercuut/CareerApplicationFromBack-Backend/README.md

 -Mailling Services credentials are in the web.config.

--The new two custom buttons to SendmMail and To export are exposed to the admins only.
+-The new two custom buttons to (sendmMail and export ro excel) are exposed to the admins only.

 click here to see where the custom buttons are placed https://drive.google.com/file/d/1eU2pU7HbBIeNvEQfD4XlSJJniUJ8gLei/view?usp=sharing